Cocos Island Facts

-Cocos Island is an oceanic island of both volcanic and tectonic origin.
-It is the only emergent island of the Cocos Plate, one of the earth’s minor tectonic plates.
-Scientific testing established the age of the oldest rocks in the range of 1.91-2.44 million years.
+- Secondly, however, the feature actually constitutes the only emergent island of what scientists name the Cocos Plate.
+This represents one of the earth’s minor tectonic plates, of which many exist.
+Furthermore, the most recent scientific testing established the age of the oldest rocks on the island to be in the approximate range of 1.91-2.44 million years.

-In spite of its mountainous character, there are flatter areas between 656-853 ft.
-(200-260 m) in elevation in the central part of the island.
-These areas are perhaps a transitional stage of the geomorphological cycle of V-shaped valleys.
+In spite of its largely mountainous character, flatter areas measuring between 656-853 ft.
+(200-260 m) in elevation do occur.
+These mainly appear in the central part of the island, however.
+These areas perhaps represent a transitional stage of the geomorphological cycle of V-shaped valleys.

-With four bays, three of them in the north side (Wafer, Chatham, and Weston), Cocos Island has a large number of short rivers and streams that drain the abundant rainfall into them.
-Due to a large range of about 300-foot (91.4 m) high cliffs that ring much of the island, the easiest point of entry is at Chatham Bay.
+Four bays also appear here.
+Three of them in the north side, named Wafer, Chatham, and Weston.
+Cocos Island also has a large number of short rivers and streams that drain the abundant rainfall into these.
+Due to a large range of roughly 300-foot (91.4 m) high cliffs that ring much of the island, the easiest point of entry is at Chatham Bay.

 Cocos Island Climate

-The largest rivers are Genio and the Pittier, which drain into Wafer Bay.
+The largest rivers on the island bear the names of Genio and the Pittier.
+These drain into Wafer Bay.
 The mountainous landscape and the tropical climate combine to create more than 200 waterfalls throughout the island.

-The island’s soils are Entisols, which are highly acidic and could be easily eroded by the island’s high rainfall on the steep slopes if it was not for the dense forest coverage.
-Root systems are very critical in protecting from erosion.
+The island’s soils mainly consist of entisols.
+These remain highly acidic and could be easily eroded by the island’s high rainfall on the steep slopes if it was not for the dense forest coverage.
+Root systems, therefore, remain very critical in protecting from erosion.

-A number of oceanic currents from the central Pacific Ocean converge on the island also have an important influence on the weather.
-Cocos Island is home to dense and exuberant tropical moist forests.
+Amazingly, a number of oceanic currents from the central Pacific Ocean converge on the island.
+These also, understandably, have an important influence on the weather.
+As a result, Cocos Island is home to dense and exuberant tropical moist forests.

-It is, in fact, the only oceanic island in the eastern Pacific region with such rainforests and their characteristic types of flora and fauna.
-The cloud forests at higher elevations are also unique in the eastern Pacific.
+It does, in fact, constitute the only oceanic island in the eastern Pacific region with such rainforests and their characteristic types of flora and fauna.
+Further, the cloud forests at higher elevations also remain unique in the eastern .

-The island was never part of a continent, so the flora and fauna arrived via long-distance dispersal from North and South America.
+Finally, evidence indicates that the island never formed part of a continent.
+Therefore, the flora and fauna arrived via long-distance dispersal from North America and South America.
 Cocos Island has, therefore, a high proportion of unique endemic species.